 FAQs on OSHA COVID-19 Vaccination and Testing ETS: What Businesses Need to Know

 The Occupational Safety and Health Administration (OSHA) published its COVID-19 Vaccination and Testing Emergency Temporary Standard (ETS) on Nov.
-5, 2021, requiring businesses with at least 100 employees to comply with most provisions of the standard by Dec.
-6, 2021, with testing requirements effective Jan.
-4, 2022.
+5, 2021 that would require businesses with at least 100 employees to comply with the provisions.

 You might have questions about tracking and recordkeeping or costs and penalties.
 Paychex provides these FAQs to help you gain insight that could help you better prepare your business to meet its compliance obligations.